19 Apr Feasibility Studies – a starting off point

 Wowsers.
 That’s a big statement to make, and they owned it.

 We chatted for a while about their expectations, the research they had completed to date, and identified any friends or family who might be able to assist etc. Most of their research had been specifically around the property they wanted to develop, which is a great start.
 They had spoken with council to understand the zoning and how the block and the area fit in with the town plan moving forward, and the types of development they could undertake.

 John and Emily knew there would be a builder, town planner and architect involved at least, but weren’t sure how to source one and what they should be asking of each.
 They weren’t in a rush, they wanted to take their time, learn and create a brilliant first project.

-The Feasibility Study and Analysis is the cornerstone of any property development or investment.
+We talked with John and Emily about the importance of a feasibility document, something they could start completing now that would be built on as they progressed through the development process.
+The Feasibility Study and Analysis is the cornerstone of any property development.
 It is a living document that takes you through the stages of planning your development, through to completion of your development.
 By definition, it is an “assessment of the practicality of a proposed plan or method”.

 Generally, a feaso takes into account the economic, technical, scheduling and legal factors, ensuring the project has some legs before any serious financial commitment is made.

 A feaso helps:

 - To understand all aspects of the project

 - To create awareness of any potential problems that could occur throughout the project

 - To determine if the project is viable and worth undertaking